School of Engineering

 Grace X. Gao

 Assistant Professor of Aeronautics and Astronautics and, by courtesy, of Electrical Engineering

 BioGrace X. Gao is an assistant professor in the Department of Aeronautics and Astronautics at Stanford University.
 She leads the Navigation and Autonomous Vehicles Laboratory (NAV Lab) at Stanford.
-Before joining Stanford University, she was an assistant professor at University of Illinois at Urbana-Champaign.
+Before joining Stanford University, she was faculty at University of Illinois at Urbana-Champaign.
 She obtained her Ph.D. degree at Stanford University.
 Her research is on robust and secure positioning, navigation and timing with applications to manned and unmanned aerial vehicles, autonomous driving cars and robotics.

 Ph.D.
 Student in Aeronautics and Astronautics, admitted Autumn 2015

 BioKaz Gunning is a Ph.D. candidate in the GPS Research Laboratory working under the guidance of Professor Per Enge and Dr. Todd Walter in the Department of Aeronautics and Astronautics at Stanford University.
 Prior to joining the lab in fall 2015 as a Ph.D. candidate, Kaz worked for Booz Allen Hamilton on the GPS Systems Engineering and Integration group doing Modeling and Simulation of the next generation GPS Control Segment and software-defined receiver work looking at the GPS III waveform.
 He also has a B.S. and an M.S. from Stanford University in Aeronautics and Astronautics.